kerrishotts/pgday/2017/fantastic-plugins-and-how-to-make-them/presentation.md

 ---

-# Miscellany (2)

----

 # Homework

-* Create a new plugin and publish it to the Cordova plugin repo
+* Create a new plugin and add it to a Cordova project
 * Extend and/or improve a plugin
     * For example, the globalization plugin's API is asynchronous, which is really irritating.
         * All the formatting / globalization information could be determined up-front instead